 There’s something else you have that a child doesn’t: concentration.
 Take a 3 to 6 year old child, for example.
 We often say that they can only concentrate for 10 to 20 minutes.
 How could they possibly concentrate for an hour?
 This is 20 minutes once we’ve managed to get them sitting down and paying attention, too!
-As an adult, you’re much more likely to sit down and study some Spanish vocabulary after one of your Spanish courses than a child is.
+As an adult, you’re much more likely to sit down and study some Spanish vocabulary, or verb conjugation, after one of your Spanish courses than a child is.

 On the other hand, this focus can grow over time.
 Adults still need one thing: motivation.
 Without motivation, an adult can stop paying attention even sooner.

-If you’re motivated to learn Spanish, you’ll be proactive in your lessons or foreign language immersion and remain inquisitive about your language learning and the language itself.
+If you’re motivated to learn Spanish, you’ll be proactive in your lessons or foreign language immersion, and remain inquisitive about your language learning and the language itself.
 If you’re asking when you can start speaking Spanish, you’re probably the kind of person who’ll make rapid progress.

 Over half of English vocabulary is either from Latin directly or from French, which itself evolved from Latin.
 Spanish is also a language that evolved from Latin.
-This shared lexical history means that there’s similarities between English and Spanish that you wouldn’t find if you were learning a language like Chinese.
+This shared lexical history means that there are similarities between English and Spanish that you wouldn’t find if you were learning a language like Chinese.